-Leadership - is punctual; can always be counted on; is respected by peers; is always prepared, always considers safety of self and others; is steady and conscientious; behaves in a mature manner.
+Leadership - is punctual; can always be counted on; is respected by peers; is always prepared, always considers safety of self and others; behaves in a mature manner.

 Emergency performance - demonstrates knowledge and understanding of current job requirements; is committed to learning and training; is willing to help others improve their performance.